prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/deploy/README.md

      kubectl apply -f ./script/connectivity.yaml -n <NAME_SPACE>

+ **[NOTE]:** If connectivity service instance resides in a different space, then create the secret for connectivity service by running the below command.
+ Make sure you update the `connectivity-secret.yaml` file with the required encoded values before secret creation.

+     kubectl apply -f ./script/connectivity-secret.yaml -n <NAME_SPACE>

 1. Navigate to root folder of the cloned source code.

 2. Open Makefile and edit the value for <DOCKER_ACCOUNT>.